 What does your 3 days in the Apulia italian region package holiday iclude?

-2 nights with breakfast in selected hotel in the heart of Matera,
+- Includes 2 nights with breakfast in selected hotel in the heart of Matera

-local guides in Matera, Alberobello, Castel del Monte, Trani, entrances to Matera
+- Local tour guides in Matera, Alberobello, Castel del Monte, Trani

 METHOD OF BOOKING: